bluesky66-dev/kibana/x-pack/README.md

 #### Running SAML API integration tests

-We also have SAML API integration tests which set up Elasticsearch and Kibana with SAML support.
+We also have SAML API integration tests which set up HyperSec and Kibana with SAML support.
 Run _only_ API integration tests with SAML enabled like so:

 ```sh
 node scripts/functional_tests --config test/security_api_integration/saml.config